QuantEcon/InstantiateFromURL.jl/README.md

 You can also call any of the above with `; force = true`, which will force a re-download of the source resources.

-The last command above would saveto `pwd/.projects/InstantiationTest-2d1291c4372c1d1a41f655292f60e1c5b8d5af57/`, and likewise for the other commands (with the appropriate SHA1 hashes).
+The last command above would save to `pwd/.projects/InstantiationTest-2d1291c4372c1d1a41f655292f60e1c5b8d5af57/`, and likewise for the other commands (with the appropriate SHA1 hashes).